 Know More: Best WordPress SEO Plugins

-3. The performance impact of maintenance mode depends on the specific method you use to activate it.
-For example, using a plugin to activate maintenance mode may impact performance differently than manually activating it through code.
+- The performance impact of maintenance mode depends on the specific method you use to activate it.
+For example, using a plugin to activate maintenance mode may have a different impact on performance than manually activating it through code.

 Find Out More: White-label WordPress Support For Positive Client Experience